rculver123/modeling-small-intestine-microbiota/README.md

 Raw data is available from the following public repositories:

-Questions can be directoed to Rebecca Culver (rculver@stanford.edu) or KC Huang (kchuang@stanford.edu).
+Questions can be directed to Rebecca Culver (rculver@stanford.edu) or KC Huang (kchuang@stanford.edu).